 When I was young, we were told that the problem with our society was that people needed education.
 Then there was added to this: they need jobs, then better jobs.
 Then there was added to this: they need houses to have a sense of ownership, then better houses.
 However, it was bankers with plenty of education, well-paid jobs and possibly more than one house each, who crashed our economy in the credit crunch of 2008 from which the UK is still slowly recovering.
-This is why the Christian Party has called for a review of banking and how money is created in order to finance the country’s recovery and to put it on a sound basis for the future.
+It reminds me of the adage that you need to own a bank in order to rob it.
+The Christian Party has called for a review of banking and how money is created in order to finance the country’s recovery and to put it on a sound basis for the future.
 The rapid rise of cryptocurrencies is a symptom of the need to review this basic commodity of our economy.

 In the same period of time over my lifetime, murders have increased, abortions continue apace, marriages and families are falling apart, vocations have become jobs, corruption and inefficiency is endemic, and civil strife is increasing, with the only thing keeping our heads above the water being technological advances in the scientific realm, which restrains rioting in our streets.

 The real problem is the lack of Christian common sense, Christian charity and Christian conscience.